 A Brief History of the World ('70s, '80s, '90s, and '00s)

 In order to appreciate these new trends, it may help to back up and revisit how technology and innovation have reliably delivered decades of consistent progress to civilization.
 From my childhood in the 1970s and onward, quality of life has steadily improved.
 Products and services became better, safer, faster, cheaper, and more powerful, lifting our standard of living.
 We went from wall phones to cordless phones to pagers to cell phones to smartphones; from reel-to-reel to 8-track to cassette tape to CD to DVD to Blu-ray.
 Standards in society continually rose, too, providing better education, human rights, and opportunities.

 The Cold War that had been ongoing since 1945 ended effectively with the fall of the Berlin Wall in 1991.
-A few years later, in 1995 the free web browser Netscape brought the ten-year-old Internet to the attention of the masses in the fulfillment of prophecy that "many" in the end times would google ("go to and fro" is not about travel but is an idiom for searching) and "increase knowledge" (Dan 12:4).
-Even with only "primitive" (compared to Google) Yahoo search back then, this was a game-changer for humanity as all of us know.
+A few years later, in 1995 the free web browser Netscape brought the ten-year-old internet to the attention of the masses in the fulfillment of prophecy that "many" in the end times would google ("go to and fro" is not about travel but is a Hebrew idiom for "searching") and "increase knowledge" (Dan 12:4).
+As all of us know, even with only "primitive" Yahoo search available then (compared to Google now), this was a game-changer for humanity.
 What else could you ask for after such an incredible gift?
 Not much, yet the internet continued to expand and improve our lives.
 (I, for one, was able to start to work from home in 2000, years before that became a common thing.)

 In summary, the first four decades of my life up until 2008 impressed me as a period of constant progress and improvements to life.

 Against that backdrop, now consider these anti-progress developments in three different areas of modern life: